Tirzepatide

 Injection site pain

-Investigations Heart rate increased, lipase
+Investigations Heart rate increased,

-increased, amylase
+Lipase increased,

 Blood calcitonin

-# From post-marketing reports.
+# From post-marketing reports

 * Hypoglycaemia defined below.